 I Found the Products That Work Wonders for Rosacea-Prone Skin

-When you have rosacea, you know that once you find a skincare routine that keeps it under control, it's hard to stray from your tried-and-true.
-Introducing new products can be tricky because they could either make your skin condition better or make it a lot worse.
-But the tricky thing is, it can be tough to find products that actually do your skin good.
-Trying to shop for skincare products can be a totally frustrating process.
+When you have rosacea, you know that once you find a skincare routine that works, it's hard to stray from it.
+Introducing new products can be tricky because they could either make the skin condition better or a lot worse.
+Finding the right products can feel difficult, if not impossible.

-First, it helps to know exactly what rosacea really is.
-So for those in the know, it's a common skin condition that causes redness and visible blood vessels on the face.
+For those in the know, rosacea is a common skin condition that causes redness and visible blood vessels on the face.
 "It often begins with a tendency to blush or flush more easily than other people," explains Kathleen S. Viscusi, MD, FAAD, FACMS, co-founder and partner at Dermatology and Surgery Specialists of North Atlanta (DESSNA).
 "Each time we flush and blush, tiny capillaries are at risk and prone to breaking and leaking.
 This cyclical process of flushing and blushing damages the skin, leaving behind visible red spots and blood vessels after a flare has subsided.
-Rosacea can present as only the redness described above—a combination of redness and papules and pustules (papulopustular, ie acne-like.
+Rosacea can present as only the redness described above or a combination of redness and papules and pustules.
 And in as many as half (or more) of patients with cutaneous rosacea, it may also affect the eyes (ocular rosacea).
 Left untreated, ocular rosacea can cause long-term damage to the eyes.
 A dermatologist is essential to consult when managing this condition."

 best-skincare-products-for-rosacea-293415-1621899207815-main